xeoron/SSH-Check/README.md

 =====
 Purpose:

-	To launch program X only if there is a specific SSH connection presently active.
+	To launch program X, only, if there is a specific SSH connection active on the computer.

 <img src="https://github.com/xeoron/SSH-Check/blob/master/images/sshcheck_screenshot.png?raw=true"/>